Aston Martin DB7 Vantage V12 For Sale

-Please note that the bonnet vents above are not standard.
+Please note that the bonnet vents above are not standard or available as an option.

 Please note that the boot spoiler above and below is not standard and is unique to this vehicle.

-Please note that the gear lever surround below is not standard.
+Please note that the gear lever and surround below is not standard and unique to this vehicle.

 I

-transplant in my time (much easier in the days
+gearbox transplant in my time (V8 into Lotus Elite & much easier in the

 I have owned a string of British sporty cars such as a Triumph GT6